-Baking soda and vinegar can be used together to clean carpets but this mixture can often be “overkill,” or not needed for removing dirt and restoring carpet nap.
+Baking soda and vinegar can be used together to clean carpets, but this mixture can often be “overkill” or not needed for removing dirt and restoring carpet naps.
 Instead, try baking soda on its own for stubborn stains and then a steam iron for any matted carpet.
-This is often enough to provide a thorough clean and to restore carpet appearance.
+This is often enough to provide a thorough cleaning and to restore carpet appearance.

-While steam cleaning is not as effective on thick, caked-on dirt, it does provide a thorough clean for carpets and area rugs.
+While steam cleaning is not as effective on thick, caked-on dirt, it does provide a thorough cleaning for carpets and area rugs.
 Heat and steam both loosen dirt while also killing mold spores and odor-causing chemicals.
-Steam also restores carpet nap and provides a hygienic clean without bothersome odors and chemicals.
+Steam also restores carpet naps and provides a hygienic clean without bothersome odors and chemicals.

-Steam cleaning might sound as if it would leave carpets even more damp than shampooing; however, steam cleaning using only a small amount of water, so carpets are far less damp to begin with and dry more quickly than when shampooed.
+Steam cleaning might sound as if it would leave carpets even damper than shampooing; however, steam cleaning uses only a small amount of water, so carpets are far less damp to begin with and dry more quickly than when shampooed.
 Steam is also safer on delicate fabrics that might get matted down with harsh shampoos and cleaning equipment.